digit-google/bazel-experiments/pic-vs-pie/transitions-1/README.md

 When not building for an ELF system (e.g. Windows or MacOS), can we avoid introducing intermediate targets that will do nothing?
 It seems that is not possible since the build configuration is not visible when macros are processed.
-Is the 'cfg' attribute configurable?
+The 'cfg' attribute itself is not configurable.